 The global internet users in 2021 reached 4.66 billion people, accounting for nearly 60% of the world's population, an increase of about 7.3%, with 361 million people compared to January 2020.
 Besides, social media users increased by 490 million people, with a growth rate of 13% to reach 4.2 billion users compared to January 2020.

-97% of Vietnamese internet users access the internet via any type of mobile device, 96.9% via smartphones, 66.1% by their laptops or desktops, and 31.9% by tablets.
-This number highlights the importance of digital advertising which can have a big effect on the successful marketing strategy of businesses.
+97% of Vietnamese internet users access the internet via any mobile device, 96.9% via smartphones, 66.1% by laptops or desktops, and 31.9% by tablets.
+This number highlights the importance of digital advertising, which can significantly affect the successful marketing strategy of businesses.

 The share of web traffic by devices in slide 28 gives us detailed information about how mobile development can promote Vietnamese spending time online more than before.
 In detail, 40.1% of Vietnamese people access the browsers via mobile devices, 58% via laptops & desktops, and only 1.9% via tablets.
 In other words, the strong growth of mobile technology or low-end smartphones promoted the rate of internet access via mobile devices to increase by 147% in December 2020 compared to December 2019.
-While web traffic from laptops decreased 30% compared to the same period in December 2019.
-The most commonly used browser is Chrome with accounting for 64%, and Safari accounting for 14.5%.
+At the same time, web traffic from laptops decreased 30% compared to the same period in December 2019.
+The most commonly used browser is Chrome, accounting for 64%, and Safari accounting for 14.5%.